Recycling Facts

 Here’s how to help

-- Recycle the glass, metal, and plastic containers and paper in the appropriate recycle bins located throughout campus.
+- Recycle the glass, metal, and plastic containers and paper in the recycle bins located throughout campus.

 - Try to carry a bottle, aluminum can, or plastic containers, until you find a recycling bin.